kjemmott/VSUDEV2023/README.md

 # VSUDEV2023
 Educational space for VSU students
-Hey I am a Simeon Sledge a Science Major
+Hey I am a Simeon Sledge a Science Major.